1. Preliminary advice

 When you sign the final conveyance deed to purchase the apartment you are deemed to have read and agreed to the règlement de copropriété.
-Unfortunately it sometimes difficult to get agents and notaires to part with this hefty document until the point of completion.
-Although it is desirable to have read it, it is not usually a disaster if you are unable to do so.
+It is now a legal obligation to provide you with this document and others relating to the coownership, such as the minutes of the last 3 general meetings.

 When buying an apartment it is important to obtain a site plan (plan de masse) to compare with your contract to be sure from the position of the apartment on the plan that you are buying the right one.

 You are entitled to an accurate measurement of the habitable surface area.
 If the actual measurement is more than 5% less than stated, you would be entitled to a proportional reimbursement of the purchase price, providing this is claimed within a year.

 Certain areas in France have been designated as suitable for promoting tourism.
 These areas are eligible for the leaseback scheme.
 You buy a new property, usually an apartment and immediately lease it back to the developers in return for a guaranteed rent which is usually in the region of 4-5% of the purchase price per annum.
 The VAT on these purchases is refundable.
 This represents a considerable saving.

 The leasehold contract must be for a minimum of 9 years, after which the developer is usually willing to hand the property back.